UNIGIS-Salzburg/Opt_AppDev-R/README.md

-# En_AppDev-R
+# Application Development - Scripting with R

-UNIGIS learning materials: Application Development - Scripting with R
+UNIGIS learning materials: Application Development

 These learning materials will be offered  in the UNIGIS distance-learning study programs as part of a module that introduces into Application Development.
 The contents will be based on [granolarr](https://sdesabbata.github.io/granolarr/), a *geogGRaphic dAta scieNce, reprOducibLe teAching resouRce in R* by Stefano De Sabbata, University of Leicester.
 The granolarr materials will be adapted and extended to fit the UNIGIS curriculum and layout of materials.